pke1029/open-chord/README.md

 # OpenChord

-OpenChord is a Python library I am developing to plot beautiful chord diagrams for visualising networks.
+OpenChord is a Python library I am developing to plot beautiful chord diagrams for visualising networks and graphs.
 OpenChord uses the `drawsvg` library and can display figures in a Jupyter notebook or Jupyter lab.
 Other libraries for drawing chord diagram includes [PlotAPI](https://plotapi.com/) (paid), [Bokeh](https://holoviews.org/reference/elements/bokeh/Chord.html) (visible moire artifact), and [Plotly](https://plotly.com/python/v3/filled-chord-diagram/) (tedious).

 ## Installation